faizaniqbalLC/search-blog-example-vs-extension/README.md

 # fds search blog README

-This is the README for your extension "fds search blog".
-This is amazing for reading blogd through vs code by using my provided links in command palette, we recommend including the following sections.
+`fds search blog` extension is amazing for reading blog through vs code by using my provided links in command palette, we recommend including the following sections.

 You can search blogs about Javascript , Ecmascript, Es6, ESmodule-System-In-NodeJs, React, Css, Custom Hooks, Animations and much more.